-- 6. The Small Settlement Location (SSLs) for Long Itchington partly includes Rosconn Strategic Land interest east of Marton Road, with the majority of the site congruous with the built up area boundary and the remainder within the SSL. - 7.
-The SSL for Long Itchington covers a large area of land around all sides of the edge of the village and partly overlaps the site.
+- The Small Settlement Location (SSLs) for Long Itchington includes Rosconn Strategic Land interest west of Marton Road, with the north and eastern boundary abutting the built up area boundary. - 7.
+The SSL for Long Itchington covers a large area of land around all sides of the edge of the village and covers the site.
 It is clear that certain parts of Long Itchington are more sensitive than others.
 For example, land to the west is more constrained by flood plain.
 Assessing the settlement edge as a whole does not allow for any distinction to be made between different areas for growth.
 It is difficult therefore to draw conclusions as to the appropriateness of the settlement to accommodate growth from this exercise alone. - 8.
 It is clear from Table 5.1 that the only major adverse impacts identified for Long Itchington relate to landscape sensitivity and agricultural land classification.
-With respect to landscape sensitivity, this site lies within the least sensitive part of the settlement, within parcel 'Ll03' as identified in Stratford District Council's Landscape Sensitivity Assessment (2012).
-Ll03 adjoins other parcels (Ll02 to the west and Ll01 to the east) where the landscape sensitivity to housing development is considered 'Medium' whereas the rest of the settlement is more sensitive ('High/Medium' and 'High').
-This is further explained in the enclosed Landscape Statement (FPCR, October 2020). - 9.
-In landscape terms, the site aligns with the Council's own decision-making in this part of Long Itchington, with it adjoining the Bloor Homes scheme at Bishop Drive where the landscape's capacity to accommodate change was considered acceptable. - 10.
-Furthermore, as demonstrated in the enclosed Landscape Statement and shown on the Development Framework Plan, mitigation can be incorporated within the scheme to enhance the existing strong landscaped and hedgerow boundaries to the north, south and east.
-This will further reinforce the site's visual containment and its clear alignment with the existing built up area.
+With respect to landscape sensitivity, this site lies within the least sensitive part of the settlement, within parcel 'LI02' as identified in Stratford District Council's Landscape Sensitivity Assessment (2012).
+LI02 adjoins parcel LI03 to the east where the landscape sensitivity to housing development is considered 'Medium' whereas the rest of the settlement is more sensitive ('High/Medium' and 'High'). - 9.
+In landscape terms, the site aligns with the Council's own decision-making in this part of Long Itchington, with the Bloor Homes scheme at Bishop Drive, where the landscape's capacity to accommodate change was considered acceptable. - 10.
+Furthermore, as shown on the Development Framework Plan, mitigation can be incorporated within the scheme to enhance the existing strong landscaped and hedgerow boundaries which will further reinforce the site's visual containment. - 11.
+On the basis of the above, it is clear that landscape sensitivity to accommodate change will not be an overriding factor to future growth at Long Itchington, with the 2012 Landscape Sensitivity Assessment and subsequent Council decision-making showing the areas of lower sensitivity with capacity to change. - 12.
+Agricultural land classification will of course be a factor that needs to be taken into consideration, but is not an overriding constraint upon the development of a site.

-- 11. On the basis of the above, it is clear that landscape sensitivity to accommodate change will not be an overriding factor to future growth at Long Itchington, with the 2012 Landscape Sensitivity Assessment and subsequent Council decision-making showing the areas of lower sensitivity, including an area which includes this site. - 12.
-Agricultural land classification will of course be a factor that needs to be taken into consideration, but is not an overriding constraint upon the development of a site. - 13.
-The SA demonstrates therefore that there are no in principle impediments to growth at Long Itchington and that it is considered as a suitable location for growth, with a good range of facilities available.
+13. The SA demonstrates therefore that there are no in principle impediments to growth at Long Itchington and that it is considered as a suitable location for growth, with a good range of facilities available.
 The Councils will also be mindful that this is only one piece of evidence at a strategic level, and the HELAA and other evidence will need to inform the selection of allocations in due course.